junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "You always bring a bodyguard to dates?"
 Jamie looks at Dean.

-Dean smiles at her, can't tearing his eyes away from the stare.
+Dean smiles at her, can't tear his eyes away from the stare.

-Cas lets the two steps between them stretch into three, maybe four, staying at their peripheral, not moving any closer. *Personal space*, he remembers, Dean had mentioned it to him.
+Cas lets the two steps between them stretch into three, maybe four, staying at their periphery, not moving any closer. *Personal space*, he remembers, Dean had mentioned it to him.
 Though he can still hear all the conversations, being a celestial being and all.

 "No, uh, just a friend," Dean is telling her.
 "Wanted to introduce you to my friend, that's all."

-Cas glances at the car, thinking about going back to just wait in the seat.
+Cas glances at the car, thinking about going back to just waiting in the seat.
 The girls look cute -- lovable, one may say.
 He can't sense any ghosts or demons or immediate supernatural danger.
 Maybe it *is* what Dean said?

 Dean puts the Black Grimoire into Jamie's hand.
 "The book you wanted, delivered as promised."